-Policy DM17 - Noise pollution and tranquillity
+Policy DM17 - Noise, odour and dust pollution

-- Where appropriate, new developments should integrate adequate noise insulation for future residents to ensure the ongoing viability of existing surrounding uses is not compromised. - 2.
-Developments in close proximity to existing uses which produce significant noise, such as roads, commercial or leisure uses, will provide a noise survey to determine if any necessary measures are required.
-If any measures are identified, the applicant must demonstrate how these have been included within the scheme. - 3.
-Developments which will increase noise pollution for existing communities and uses will need to demonstrate how they will avoid, or minimise and mitigate their impacts. - 4.
-In the countryside development proposals should seek to conserve or enhance tranquillity. - Where any significant noise pollution cannot be adequately mitigated a proposal will be refused.
+- Where appropriate, new developments should integrate adequate noise insulation for future residents to ensure the ongoing viability of existing surrounding uses is not compromised. - Developments in close proximity to existing uses which produce significant noise, such as roads, commercial or leisure uses, will provide a noise survey to determine if any necessary measures are required.
+If any measures are identified, the applicant must demonstrate how these have been included within the scheme. - Developments which will increase noise pollution for existing communities and uses will need to demonstrate how they will avoid, or minimise and mitigate their impacts. - Where any significant noise pollution cannot be adequately mitigated a proposal will be refused.